 4. The USS is informed whether the UAV-C replacement and authorization has succeeded or failed as in steps 6- 7 in Figure 5.2.5.4.1-1.

 5. The USS invokes the UAV re-authorization procedure in EPS as in Figure 5.2.4.4-1.
-The USS includes the 3GPP UAV ID, the IP address of the PDU session, the C2 authorization payload, the IP address of the UAV-C and security information which is further forwarded to the UE.
+The USS includes the 3GPP UAV ID, the IP address of the PDU session, the C2 Authorization Result, the IP address of the UAV-C and security information which is further forwarded to the UE.